AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Summaries.md

 Data views can be configured to show summary calculations for streams and assets.
 Summary calculations are defined as the summary types enumerated in [SdsSummaryType](xref:sdsReadingDataApi#get-summaries).
 This topic describes how to include summaries in a data view.

 ## Available summaries
 Not all properties have summaries.
-For example a string property has no Mean value.
+For example, a string property has no Mean value.
 If a data item field requests a summary that is unavailable these values will be null in the view data.

-## Including summaries in a dataview
+## Include summaries in a data view
 Users may include any mix of interpolated or summary data fields in a data view.
 Multiple summary types for a stream property or an asset are requested by defining a field for each desired summary type.
 Units of measure can also be included for a summary, if applicable, not all summaries do (e.g. Kurtosis and Skewness).

 In the data view a data field defines the type of summary with the SummaryType property as [SdsSummaryType](xref:sdsReadingDataApi#get-summaries).
 Another property, SummaryDirection, allows the direction of the summary to be defined as [SummaryDirection](xref:ResolvedDataView#summarydirection-enumeration).
 SummaryDirection controls whether the start or end index of the summary is used by the data view to calculate the summary values.